 Lactose-Free Protein Shakes are great because they get rid of any bloating, gas, or stomach cramps after consuming whey protein shakes made with milk instead of Lactose-Free Protein Powder.

-Lactose-free shakes won't affect your muscles and will still provide you with the right dose of protein and amino acids needed to boost muscle growth and repair.
+Lactose-free shakes are gentler on the stomach but still provide the right dose of protein and amino acids needed to assist in muscle growth and repair.

 How do you know if you need a lactose-free diet?